protonemedia/inertiajs-events-laravel-dusk/README.md

 }
 ```

-In the creation of the Vue application instance, register an [event listener](https://inertiajs.com/events) for each lifecycle.
+In the creation of the Vue application instance, use the `mounted` method to register the [event listeners](https://inertiajs.com/events).

 ```js
 new Vue({